grabz8/solipsis/nodeSimulator/readme.txt

 - 10s later : send the Deltastation1 scene object
 - 10s later : send the z6-salamandra avatar object

+According to use of XMLRPC++ or ULXMLRPCPP (ULXR defined), then HandleEvt will respond NOEVT or will block until 1 EVT must be processed

 --------------------------------------------------------------------------------
 HOW TO BUILD